s5uishida/install_vpp_upf_dpdk/README.md

 <h2 id="changelog">Changelog (summary)</h2>

+- [2023.07.05] When installing on host, changed to use the `stable/1.2` branch of `travelping/upg-vpp` described in `oai-cn5g-upf-vpp/docker/Dockerfile.*`.
 - [2023.06.18] Added `upf specification release 16` line in `init.conf`.
 Along with this, the corresponding description was deleted because the correspondence in the case of Open5GS became unnecessary.
 - [2023.06.15] Initial release.